syncfusion-content/javascript-docs/js/api/ejDiagram.md

 <ts name = "ej.datavisualization.Diagram.BPMNFlows"/>

-Sets the type of the BPMN flows.
+Sets the type of the flow in a BPMN Process

 <table class="props">
     <thead>